Category: Foodie Find

 Welcome to the Land of Lincoln!
 Springfield is just a little bit proud of it’s connection to Abraham Lincoln and I can’t say that I blame them.
 He’s one of my favorite Presidents too.
 We took a guided tour of Lincoln’s Home when we visited the Lincoln Home National Historic Site.
 The tours are free, but you have to be on a guided tour to get inside.

-Ok…so everything you see in this picture belonged to the Lincolns except for the chair in the bottom right.
+One of my favorite things about Lincoln is the fact that he was mostly self-taught.
+I think that speaks volumes about him…really about anyone who has enough gumption and wits to teach themselves.
+We were told that on the first level of the house most of the stuff we saw was original or period.
+I meant to ask if the hat and shawl really belonged to the Lincolns, but I forgot to…I still like the picture though.
+Ok…so everything you see in the right picture belonged to the Lincolns except for the chair in the bottom right.
 The rest of it is original.
 So, now you see why the tours are guided.
 We were given a list of rules and warned that if we stepped off of the magic blue carpet the National Park system installed throughout the house, then bad things would happen.
 Bad as in kicked out and possibly thrown in jail if anything was damaged.
 Funny story…A guy in our tour made a phone call during the tour…the guide took it badly and threatened to call security if he did it again.
 No joke.
 Our guide wasn’t putting up with any tomfoolery at all.

+We stopped in at the Old Capitol Building.
 They’ve got the inside set up the way it would have been during the time the Old State Capitol Building was in use.
 It was very cool and definitely worth a stop.

 Right outside the Old Capitol Building is the Lincoln-Herndon Law Offices where Abraham Lincoln practiced law.
 It’s a museum of sorts…we didn’t get to go inside because it was closed.